 The current COVID-19 crisis highlights these ongoing human rights violations as Indigenous Peoples have the highest rates of deaths among all ages.
-Tragically, the highest death rates are among Indigenous elders, who are the wisdom, language and knowledge holders for their Nations.
+Tragically, the highest death rates are among Indigenous elders, who are the wisdom, language, and knowledge holders for their Nations.
 Even before the pandemic hit, many Native Nations were considered "food deserts with limited access to nutritious and traditionally used foods in the best of times in addition to basic food staples.

-For example, in Southern Arizona, the Tohono O'odham Nation, with the 2nd largest federally recognized land base of 2.8 million (the size of the US State of Connecticut) acres, has only one grocery store.
+In Southern Arizona, for example, the Tohono O'odham Nation, with the 2nd largest federally recognized land base of 2.8 million acres (the size of the US State of Connecticut), has only one grocery store.